-Seven people have regained consciousness after ingesting the lethal medication, including one patient in 2010 who regained consciousness 88 hours (3 days 16 hours) after ingesting the medication, subsequently dying from underlying illness three months later.
+Nine people have regained consciousness after ingesting the lethal medication, including one patient in 2010 who regained consciousness 88 hours (3 days 16 hours) after ingesting the medication, subsequently dying from the underlying illness three months later.

 The Death With Dignity Act provides that before prescribing a lethal substance a doctor must first determine whether a person has a “terminal disease”.
 This is defined as “an incurable and irreversible disease that has been medically confirmed and will, within reasonable medical judgment, produce death within six months”.

-In 2017 one person ingested lethal medication 603 days (nearly 20 months) after the initial request for the lethal prescription was made.
-The longest duration between initial request and ingestion recorded is 1009 days (that is 2 years and 9 months).
-Evidently in these cases the prognosis was wildly inaccurate.
+In 2022 one person ingested lethal medication 1859 days (5 years 1 month) after the initial request for the lethal prescription was made, setting a new record for the longest duration between initial request and ingestion which was previously 1503 days (4 years 4½ months).

 Not a terminal illness